Blue bag lunch talks

 The Center on Finance, Law & Policy’s “blue bag lunches” aim to foster interdisciplinary collaborations and showcase the work being done at the University of Michigan on issues related to finance, law, and policy.
 Faculty are welcome to present research related to finance, law, and policy at any stage at these monthly events–from general questions and ideas, to works-in-progress, to published work.
-During the 2021-22 academic year, these talks will continue to be virtual.
+The upcoming blue bag talks for the winter 2023 semester will be held virtually over Zoom.

 When classes are in session, Blue Bag Lunches are generally held on the first Thursday of each month from Noon – 1 p.m.
 Presentations are open to all with registration required.

 The Blue Bag Lunch Talk speakers for the 2022-23 academic year will be:

 November 3, 2022 - Dr. Debotri Dhar

 March 9, 2023 - Professor Sanjukta Paul

 April 6, 2023 - Professor JJ Prescott